philgunning/finance-pipeline/blog.md

 ## Running Dagit UI

-On your CLI run the following command to spin up the dagster daemon processes:
+On your CLI run the following command to spin up the Dagster daemon processes:
 ```
 $ dagster dev -f pipeline.py -p 8080
 ```